NasPo0/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 For creating a tidy data set various transformations were necessary.
 It follows a list of all variables used in the R code:

-cols: using R function grep() relevant features 'mean()' and std()' are fixed

-filter.cols: using R function grep() columns for variable 'meanFreq()' are fixed filter.train: filter train.data by selected columns (using cols), data on 'meanFreq()' is removed (using filter.cols) filter.test: filter test.data by selected columns (using cols), data on 'meanFreq()' is removed (using filter.cols)
+cols: using R function grep() relevant features 'mean()' and std()' are fixed. filter.cols: using R function grep() columns for variable 'meanFreq()' are fixed. filter.train: filter train.data by selected columns (using cols), data on 'meanFreq()' is removed (using filter.cols). filter.test: filter test.data by selected columns (using cols), data on 'meanFreq()' is removed (using filter.cols).
-train: merging train.subject, train.labels, filter.train by column binding to create one data set for the training dat
+train: merging train.subject, train.labels, filter.train by column binding to create one data set for the training data.
-test: merging test.subject, test.labels, filter.test by column binding to create one data set for the test dat merged.data: merging train and test by row binding to create one data set
+test: merging test.subject, test.labels, filter.test by column binding to create one data set for the test data. merged.data: merging train and test by row binding to create one data set.
-grp: grouping by columns subject and act.label leads to this tidy data set with 180 observations of 68 variables
+grp: grouping by columns subject and act.label leads to this tidy data set with 180 observations of 68 variables.